Water resources in Crawley

 The Natural England position is that it cannot be concluded that the existing abstraction within the Sussex North Water Supply Zone is not having an impact on the Arun Valley sites.
 It advises that developments within this zone must not add to this impact.

-Anyone considering submitting planning applications in the affected area should read the Natural England Position Statement in full.
+Anyone considering undertaking development in the affected area should read the Natural England Position Statement in full.

-Applications for planning permission in the majority of Crawley will have to demonstrate that they do not increase pressure on water resources – in other words show that they are “water neutral”.
+All development in most of Crawley will have to demonstrate that it will not increase pressure on water resources – in other words show that they are “water neutral”.

 Joint work with neighbouring authorities